Matthew Hoggard: Struggling form & retirement

 Hoggard performed well in the opening two warm up matches at the start of England's tour of Sri Lanka.
 In the second of these, against the Sri Lanka Cricket President's XI, Hoggard took 5–25 in a match that saw Steve Harmison and James Anderson fall foul of injuries.

 After a disappointing performance where England lost the first test, Hoggard was dropped (along with longtime bowling partner, Steve Harmison) for the second test.

-He said on 18 July 2008 on Five Live's Test Match Special programme that he believed he would not play for England again after being left out of the Test squads against both New Zealand and South Africa.
+He said on 18 July 2008 on BBC Radio 5 Live's Test Match Special programme that he believed he would not play for England again after being left out of the Test squads against both New Zealand and South Africa.

 Post retirement

 With Hoggard's international career all but at an end, 2009 saw an increasing amount of him in the guise of a media personality.
 He released a book, which had a serialisation in The Times, and contributed a regular column to Cricinfo.

-Hoggard was considered a scapegoat for his sudden falling out of favour the England and Wales Cricket Board.
+Hoggard was considered a scapegoat for his sudden falling out of favour from the England and Wales Cricket Board.
 "We've had the same problems with the ECB since I started international cricket," he wrote in his book.
 "There were people slagging them off when I first came in and there are people still slagging them off.
 And it's not the ECB who pick the side anyway.
 See if you can find a player with a good word to say about the ECB.
 What are they going to do, sue me for telling the truth?"

 Hoggard was released by Yorkshire at the end of the 2009 season and immediately linked with an unexpected move to Leicestershire.
 Hoggard was announced as the new captain of Leicestershire on 9 November.

 He is now an assistant coach for the women's T20 cricket team Loughborough Lightning.
 He also works as an after dinner speaker and cricket pundit.

 In August 2013, Hoggard featured as a contestant on Celebrity Masterchef.
 In January 2020, Hoggard joined sports travel company Venatour as their Cricket Ambassador for their upcoming cricket tours.

 In November 2021, Hoggard was alleged to have made racist comments - which included things such as 'elephant washers' and 'you lot sit over there' - towards Azeem Rafiq and other players of Asian heritage during his time at Yorkshire at the DCMS select committee hearing on 16 November 2021.
 It is understood that Hoggard apologised to Rafiq over the phone.